Asian stocks mixed after Wall Street hits new high

 Investors are betting on an "absence of aggressive taper signals" when Fed officials speak Friday at their annual Jackson Hole meeting, said Mizuho Bank's Venkateswaran Lavanya in a report.

-Some Fed officials say the U.S. central bank needs to start winding down bond purchases and other stimulus due to stronger hiring and higher inflation.
+Some Fed officials say the U.S. central bank needs to start winding down bond purchases and other stimulus as hiring and inflation rise.
 Others want to wait for stronger economic data that show a recovery is established.

 On Wall Street, the S&P 500 advanced to 4,486.23 for its second record high in two weeks.